 Fred helped found the Great Northern chapter of the Society for Industrial Archaeology and has been a CMA board member for over 7 years.
 Fred’s doctoral research led former Minnesota iron-mining district residents to document over 450 historic properties and sites.
 His master’s degree research in, and role as a historical advisor for a state park helped document an 1840s iron smelting furnace complex, create conservation priorities, and improve site interpretation methods.
 Fred recently started Sutherland Relics and Rust LLC to facilitate collaborations with institutions and organizations involved with cultural heritage, including summer camp programming, artifact conservation on collections used for local history education, and finalization of an orientation video.

 Anastasia Walhovd, owner of Makoons Consulting LLC, is an archaeological consultant currently working on projects in the greater Twin Cities area.
 Her unique perspective as a tribal member of the Red Cliff Band of Lake Superior Chippewa and as an archaeologist informs her relationship to the projects she is engaged with and the communities that the work most impacts.
 Ms. Walhovd aspires to improve relationship between tribes and archaeologists, and to educate the general public on the value of American archaeology.
 Her field school experiences at the Indian College at Harvard College, Cambridge, Massachusetts and at San Jose de Moro, Peru furthered her interest in complicated European/Native American contact narratives.
 She has been the Editor for the Council for Minnesota Archaeology’s newsletter since December 2018.
 Before working in cultural resource management, Anastasia was a paralegal and legal administrator in law firms in Wisconsin and Minnesota.
 She has also worked multiple positions in the department of natural resources for the Red Cliff Band of Lake Superior Chippewa.
-Anastasia earned her bachelor’s degree in Anthropology with an emphasis in Archaeology from Harvard College.
-She plans to enroll in a master’s program in the near future.
+Anastasia earned her bachelor’s degree in Anthropology with an emphasis in Archaeology from Harvard College and plans to enroll in a master’s program in the near future.
 She is available for inquiries regarding the CMA newsletter via email (Anastasia.Walhovd@gmail.com).